billabear/docs/docs/technical/install/deploy_digitalocean.md

-You can watch a video of demostrating how easy it here - [ insert link later ]
+You can watch a video of demostrating how easy it here - https://youtu.be/cbInyGtqLCs